Athma-Vasi/Streaming-Service-Clone/README.md

 # Streaming Service Clone

-This is a tutorial project I recreated, which was originally made by the excellent youtuber [ILW Yennefer](www.youtube.com/@ilwyennefer)
+This is a tutorial project I recreated, which was originally made by the excellent youtuber [ILW Yennefer](www.youtube.com/@ilwyennefer) and their github [lukef7fywmrp](github.com/lukef7fywmrp/)

 ## Deploy your own